cloud-gov/cg-site/_kbarticles/2025-04-07-opensearch-alerting.md

 # OpenSearch Alerting

-## Access Criteria
+## How access for OpenSearch notifications works

+Most of the objects that you create in OpenSearch, such as queries, visualization, or dashboards, are only visible to other members of your OpenSearch tenant.
+We have configured OpenSearch to have tenants for each cloud.gov organization, meaning there is a one-to-one mapping between tenants and organizations.
+For whichever tenant you choose when using OpenSearch, only other members of the associated cloud.gov organization can see your objects.

+Unfortunately, the OpenSearch alerting plugin [does not support the use of tenants for storing associated objects such as email recipient groups or channels](https://github.com/opensearch-project/alerting-dashboards-plugin/issues/1096).

-We have configured OpenSearch so users who share all backend roles with the creator of them can see the alerts and notifications.
-If you share some but not all backend roles the config name of the notification and alerts will show up but not the info behind them.
+Given the current behavior of the OpenSearch alerting plugin, to ensure maximum security we have customized OpenSearch so that **only users who share all of the same cloud.gov organizations as your user will be able to see the notification objects that you create**.
+If another user shares some but not all of the same cloud.gov organizations as you, the names of your notification objects will be visible to the other user, but they will not be able to see any details about those objects.

+In OpenSearch 3.x, the concept of "workspaces" is going to be introduced, which may allow for a permissions model for notifications that more closely matches how we handle multi-tenancy for other OpenSearch objects.

-### Setting up a Notification
+## Setting up a Notification

 To setup a notification you need to setup an email group and channel.

-#### Making an Email Receipient group
+### Making an email recipient group

 1. From the OpenSearch navigation menu, select **Nofitifcations** under **Managemenet**
 2. Select **Email recipient groups**
 3. Click **Create recipient Group**
 4. Enter a meaningful name description.
 In the email textbox, add the email addresses that you wish to be included in the group.

-#### Setting up a Notificaiton channel
+### Setting up a notification channel

 1. From the OpenSearch navigation menu, select **Nofitifcations** under **Managemenet**
 2. Choose **Channels**